What Is an Outpatient Program?

 - Be self-aware and open to change

-- Commit to creating behavior patterns that support your values
+- Commit to creating behavior patterns that support specific values

-The length of time for our OP allows you to apply the skills and coping strategies you learn with us to your life inside and outside of treatment.
-Your commitment to applying the lessons you learn to your everyday life in the real world, while still living at home, factors significantly into your recovery process.
-Moving forward, you learn how to live a healthier autonomous life without clinical support.
+The length of time for our OP allows clients to apply the skills and coping strategies learned to their lives inside and outside of treatment.
+An individual’s commitment to applying their learnings to their outside life while still living at home plays a large role in the recovery process.
+Ultimately, the goal is to help individuals learn how to live a healthier, autonomous life without clinical support.

 Therapeutic Services at Emerge Recovery TX

 Beyond individual therapy, our OP at Emerge Recovery TX offers several programs to support you on your journey toward a life of sobriety.
 These programs include:

 - 12-step facilitation therapy

 - Educational groups